-Telephone and Internet voting facilities for stockholders of record will be available 24 hours a day beginning on or about December [-], 2009 and will close at [-] (eastern standard time) on [-], 2010.
+Telephone and Internet voting facilities for stockholders of record will be available 24 hours a day beginning on or about December 28, 2009 and will close at 11:59 p.m. (eastern standard time) on February 4, 2010.
 Submitting a proxy over the Internet or by telephone is convenient, saves on postage and mailing costs and is recorded immediately, minimizing risk that postal delays may cause votes to arrive late and therefore not be counted.
 Stockholders who attend the ACS special meeting may vote in person, and any previously submitted proxies will be superseded by the vote cast at the ACS special meeting.